mhaugrud/msumcspy/_sources/Dictionaries/Enumerate.rst

 Iterable Functions
 ------------------

-We have seen that we can iterate over the elements of the various Python collections such as strings, lists, and tuples.
+We have seen how we can iterate over the elements of the various Python collections such as strings, lists, and tuples.
 For that reason, a collection like this is called an **iterable**.

 The simplest way to iterate over such a collection is to use a ``for`` loop and iterate by item.
 However,